miyako/4d-tips-print-black/README.md

 FORM LOAD("black")
 ```

-will print the screen version, whereas
+will use the default CSS for screen, whereas

 ```4d
 $form:=JSON Parse(File("/SOURCES/Forms/black/form.4DForm").getText(); Is object)